- Download our Moving to Bahrain Guide (PDF)

 While English is taught in Bahraini schools, the main language of instruction is a local dialect of Arabic.
 This puts non-native speakers at a significant disadvantage.

 Bahrain's private education sector is largely composed of international schools alongside a handful of religious private schools.
 Bahrain's international schools have been established to meet the needs of a growing expat population in Bahrain.
 There are dozens of schools for expats to choose from, but demand still outweighs supply.
 As a result, classes fill up quickly, so the application process should be started as soon as possible – even from abroad, prior to relocation.

 Expats of a number of nationalities will be able to find an international school following the curriculum of their home country.
 This provides continuity in the child's education and limits the disruption caused by the move.
-There are several British and American schools to choose from as well as schools offering other curricula, such as those of India, France and Australia.
+There are several British and American schools to choose from as well as schools offering other curricula, such as those of India and France.
 Some schools offer the world-renowned International Baccalaureate programme instead.

 Generally speaking, standards at international schools in Bahrain are high, smaller class sizes are the norm and most have modern facilities and healthy extra-curricular programmes.

 As is the case globally, tuition fees at international schools in Bahrain can be extremely high.
-It is therefore wise for expats to factor this expense into their employment contract when negotiating with their employer.
-If an employer is reluctant to include an education allowance in the package, expats will need to ensure their salary is high enough to adequately cover the costs of schooling.
+It is therefore wise for expats to factor this expense into their employment contract when negotiating with their employer, ensuring their salary is high enough to adequately cover the costs of schooling.